Illinois vs. Missouri Predictions, College Basketball BetMGM Promo Codes, & Picks - December 22

 Illinois vs. Missouri Predictions, BetMGM Promo Codes, & Picks: Spread, Total - December 22

-Friday's contest features the No. 13 Illinois Fighting Illini (8-2) and the Missouri Tigers (7-4) facing off at Enterprise Center (on December 22) at 9:00 PM ET.
-This matchup, according to our computer prediction, will result in a 77-68 victory for Illinois.
+Friday's game features the No. 13 Illinois Fighting Illini (8-2) and the Missouri Tigers (7-4) squaring off at Enterprise Center (on December 22) at 9:00 PM ET.
+This matchup, according to our computer prediction, will result in a 77-68 win for Illinois.

-Based on our computer prediction, Illinois is projected to cover the point spread (6.5) against Missouri.
-The two teams are projected to come in below the 150.5 total.
+Based on our computer prediction, Illinois is a good bet to cover the spread, which is listed at 6.5.
+The two sides are projected to come in below the 149.5 total.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!